AppliedMechanics-EAFIT/SolidsPy-Opt/README.rst

    :target: https://pypistats.org/packages/solidspy-opt
    :alt: Downloads frequency

-A simple finite element analysis (FEA) and topology optimization code for 2D elasticity problems. **SolidsPy-Opt** uses as input easy-to-create text files (or Python data structures) defining a model in terms of nodal, element, material, and load data.
+A simple opology optimization code for
+2D/3D elasticity problems. **SolidsPy-Opt** uses as input easy-to-create text files (or Python data structures) defining a model in terms of nodal, element, material, and load data.
 It extends or modifies functionality from the original `SolidsPy <https://github.com/AppliedMechanics-EAFIT/SolidsPy>`__